CVE-2024-10451: Use of Hard-coded Credentials in Red Hat Red Hat build of Keycloak 24

 Technical Analysis

-CVE-2024-10451 is a vulnerability identified in the Red Hat build of Keycloak, an open-source identity and access management solution widely used for authentication and authorization services.
-The flaw arises during the build process of Keycloak versions up to 26.0.2, where sensitive runtime values, including passwords and other credentials specified in environment variables, are inadvertently captured and embedded as default values within the compiled bytecode.
-This occurs due to the unconditional expansion of environment variables by the PropertyMapper logic, which processes SPI options and Quarkus properties.
-As a result, sensitive data that should remain confidential becomes accessible during runtime, potentially exposing secrets to unauthorized parties who can inspect the bytecode or runtime environment.
-The vulnerability affects all Keycloak versions up to 26.0.2, with the Red Hat build of Keycloak 24 explicitly mentioned.
-The CVSS 3.1 base score is 5.9, reflecting a medium severity level, with a vector indicating network attack vector (AV:N), high attack complexity (AC:H), no privileges required (PR:N), no user interaction (UI:N), unchanged scope (S:U), high confidentiality impact (C:H), and no impact on integrity or availability (I:N/A:N).
-No known exploits have been reported in the wild, but the nature of the vulnerability means that if exploited, attackers could gain access to sensitive credentials embedded in the application, potentially leading to further compromise of systems relying on Keycloak for authentication.
+CVE-2024-10451 is a vulnerability identified in Red Hat's build of Keycloak, an open-source identity and access management solution.
+The flaw arises because sensitive runtime values, including passwords, can be captured during the Keycloak build process and embedded as default values within the compiled bytecode.
+This embedding happens due to the unconditional expansion of environment variables by the PropertyMapper logic, which processes SPI options and Quarkus properties.
+In Keycloak version 24, sensitive data specified during the build can be inadvertently included in the bytecode, and in version 26, this issue extends to environment variables specified directly during the build process.
+The vulnerability leads to unintended information disclosure, as these embedded sensitive values may be accessible during runtime, potentially exposing credentials or secrets to unauthorized parties.
+The CVSS 3.1 score of 5.9 reflects a medium severity, with a vector indicating network attack vector, high attack complexity, no privileges required, no user interaction, unchanged scope, high confidentiality impact, and no impact on integrity or availability.
+No known exploits have been reported in the wild yet, but the flaw poses a risk to confidentiality in environments relying on affected Keycloak builds for authentication and authorization services.

 Potential Impact